Rewiring HR & Job Tech Platforms for a Skills-First Future

 If platforms can recognize STARs, elevate their skills, and connect them to higher-wage opportunities, they can drive inclusion at a scale — and win in a shifting market.

-What "Skills-First for STARs Looks Like
+What "Skills-First" for STARs Looks Like

 HR and Job Tech Tools that are built to be inclusive of STARs skills hold to three practices:

-The system is Anchor in Skills
+The system is Anchored in Skills

 Users are enabled by simplifying skills inputs and improving usability